 When you aren’t getting enough iron, you might display symptoms like irritability, fatigue, and trouble focusing.
 If you have sufficient iron levels, however, your blood can efficiently deploy oxygen throughout your body, which improves your mood and makes you less tired.

-When hemoproteins bind with oxygen, they can carry oxygen throughout your body.
+When hemeproteins bind with oxygen, they can carry oxygen throughout your body.
 Every part of your body, including your heart, lungs, and brain, needs oxygen to survive, and without proper iron levels, your body can’t produce the red blood cells it needs to deliver oxygen to your tissues, and you become anaemic.

 You can lose a lot of blood when you’re menstruating.
-Many women become anaemic during and immediately after their menstrual periods, but you can reduce the symptoms of menstrual anemia by taking iron supplements.
+Many women become anaemic during and immediately after their menstrual periods, but you can reduce the symptoms of menstrual anaemia by taking iron supplements.

 Iron is water-soluble, but it is not as water-soluble as some other vitamins and minerals.
 For instance, it will not dissolve in a glass of water, but acids such as gastric acid, readily dissolve this mineral.